mysmarthub/smartcleaner/README.md

 >Graphical utility for destroying, zeroing, and deleting files,
 > to complicate or completely impossible to restore them.

+> [Shred](https://github.com/smartlegion/shred/) - A package of modules for destroying files.
+>
+> [Shredi](https://github.com/smartlegion/shredi/) - Console utility for destroying files.
+Secure file overwriting, deletion, and destruction, both in manual and automatic modes, * without the possibility of recovery.

 ```
 -----------------------------------------------------------------------------
 Licensed under the terms of the BSD 3-Clause License